zeldaret/oot/docs/Music Macro Language.md

 **Integers**: Numerical values without a fractional component.
 For most usages, the integer must be within a certain supported range (as documented).
 An integer can be written in decimal, hexadecimal, or binary, whichever feels most appropriate.
 For example: `123`, `0x7B`, or `0b01111011`.

 **Labels** allow you to provide a label for a certain subsection of the track code or data values.
 They are defined using a related metacommand (documented in the next section), which specifies the label type.
-Labels may consist of a series of unicode letters or numbers, as well as underscores and periods.
+Labels may consist of a series of Unicode letters or numbers, as well as underscores and periods.
 You may then reference that label in your track code or data where the label type is accepted (as documented).
 You can also use relative offsets around a label if you want to adjust where you're pointing to relative to the location of the label.

 All label names must be unique.
 If you define the same label in multiple locations of the sequence, this will result in an error.
 Note that this applies across label types; for example, a channel label called `percussion` prevents a note layer label from being called `percussion`.